 Owned by Tom Marsh.
 Jettie Padgett started with Overland Models, but eventually left to form SouthWind Models.

 Originally known as "Peter-Built Locomotive Works", named after the owner Bill Peter.
-The company was based in Chama, New Mexico, but is now in Ukiah, California.
+The company was based in Chama, New Mexico, but in 1990 moved to Ukiah, California.
 It was started in 1971 originally to upgrade HO and HOn3 locomotives to their "foreground" standard.
 Their first Sn3 locomotive was the K-37 in 1980, followed by the K-27 (#453 and 461).
 They bought the Cascade Line of Sn3 kits and trucks in early 1981.
 They also purchased the C&S plastic car kits from Overland Models, Inc. (who, it is believed, in turn got them from Berlyn Locomotive Works).
+In 1986 P-B-L bought Chama Model Shop from Jim Finnell (which produced the white metal castings that came with P-B-L's kits); the product line was integrated into P-B-L's Triangle Scale Models product line; the automotive vehicle kits were integrated into the new Milestone Autos product line.
 George Hall wrote an article published in the July 1995 issue of Model Railroader magazine describing the history of P-B-L and their current status (as of 1995, that is).
 When Tomalco was sold off, P-B-L acquired the Sn3 track products (and Tomalco Track took over the standard-gauge track products).

 PFM was founded in the early 1950s by Bill Ryan.
 When the owner passed away, his son took over.
 By that time Don Drew became involved with the company (mid-1960s).
 In the early to mid-1970s the company was among the first to import brass Sn3 equipment.
 The company got out of the brass importing business around 1980, and continued to sell books and their Sound System II until around 1990.